manpreet1130/MIDAS-RA-Task2/README.md

 6. The **cnnTaskB.py** script is used for training and testing the different networks of this Task.

 ## Task C
+In this final task, a new dataset was provided to us comprising of roughly 60000 images divided amongst 10 folders labelled 0-9.
+We were asked to train on this dataset using scratch random initialization and using the pretrained network from Task A. We were asked to do the same analysis as on Task B and a qualitative analysis of what was different in this dataset.
+We were also asked to provide the test accuracy on the MNIST test set for each of these networks.

 This folder consists of folders by the names of **checkpointsPretrained**, **checkpointsScratch**, **results**, **runs** and two python scripts named **sortData.py** and **cnnTaskC.py**.
 1. The **checkpointsPretrained** folder comprises of checkpoints saved while training the pretrained model from Task A on the dataset provided in this task.
 2. The **checkpointsScratch** folder consists of checkpoints saved while training a model from scratch on the dataset provided.